Tracking Reports for S1, S2 and S3

 S3 Music

-Understanding Music: Topic Studied: The Instruments of the Orchestra.
+Understanding Music: Topic Studied: The Instruments of the Orchestra, The Voice, The Music of Scotland and Music from Around the World.
 Through active learning, the young people use problem-solving skills and communication skills to identify concepts (musical words e.g. major, minor, names of instruments, Italian terms for tempo and beats in the bar) through listening to and discussing music excerpts and videos.

 Composing: Young people develop problem-solving, leadership and teamwork skills through exploring a range of composition opportunities.
-In term 1, the young people work to compose a piece of programme music (music to represent an image).
+Young people work to compose a piece of programme music (music to represent an image), an Orchestral Remix, Scottish Waltz, Music for a TV programme.

 Performing: Young people continue to develop performing, leadership, and teamwork skills on the two instruments chosen in S1.
 Some young people choose to play instruments they are taught outside of the classroom.